Asni: Multimedia Art & Design

 The conference, and the organization, were the brainchild of Nicki Hager, who caused an international stir a little while ago with his investigation into the role of the New Zealand Secret Services in the international espionage network Echelon, a collaboration between the secret services of all the major Anglo-Saxon countries – his book Secret Power is available as a free pdf download.

-The conference consisted of a series of talks on one day, and some more member-participation-oriented sessions the next.
-The talks were interesting: one person openly stated that there is such a thing as corruption in New Zealand.
+The conference consisted of a series of talks on one day, and some more member participation oriented sessions the next.
+The talks were interesting: one person openly asserted that there is such a thing as corruption in New Zealand.
 Another, to my flabbergasted surprise, even dared to openly use the R-word, stating bluntly that the New Zealand criminal justice system has a problem with racism.
 Wow, I thought.
 This is different!!!

 My problem with New Zealand public opinion in general, and New Zealand news media in particular, is their reluctance to address uncomfortable issues, or things that don't conform with New Zealand's self-image of being the perfect society, where injustice, discrimination and inequality, or corruption, or environmental harm, simply don't happen – to the point of refusing to see things right smack in front of their eyes: I think of my former friend whom I mentioned in an newsletter a while back, who denied that New Zealand could ever have an environmental problem, with the filthy water of Lake Wairarapa lapping right at her feet.